WMatthewARC/Module-06-Challenge/README.md

 Figure 1:

-City closer to the 20 latitude skiw higer temperature on avg.
+Cities closer to the 20 latitude skiw higer temperature on avg.

+Humidity can be found on many latitudes.

+While the hisgest wind speed can be found betweeen -60 and - 40 Latitude, Latitude alone does not seem to be an indicator of high wind speed.